 When researching drug addiction treatment, you’re bound to come across phrases like “outpatient drug rehab” and “inpatient treatment” but unless you’ve been in rehab before or have worked in behavioral health, it can be kind of confusing.
 You certainly don’t need to know the difference between rehab programs to start treatment but it can help to demystify rehabs for you and better understand the recovery process.
-Outpatient drug rehab is one of the types of rehab programs we offer in West Palm Beach, FL and depending on your needs it could be a right fit for you – or you might need a higher level of care.
-After reading this article, you should have an idea of which direction to go but if not, an online assessment or phone consultation can provide more guidance.
+An outpatient drug rehab program is one of the types of rehab programs we offer at Rally Point Palm Beach, FL and depending on your needs it could be the right fit for you – or you might need a higher level of care.

 Table of Contents